Joining the Shriners

 After he becomes a Master Mason, he can belong to many other organizations which have their roots in Masonry and which have Blue Lodge Masonry as a prerequisite.
 Only when a man has achieved the status of Master Mason can he petition to become a Noble of the Shrine of North America.

-If you are NOT a Mason and are a male at least 18 years of age, believe in God and wish to join Freemasonry, please CLICK HERE to visit the website of the Grand Lodge of Kentucky for more information.
+If you are NOT a Mason and are a male at least 18 years of age, believe in God and wish to join Freemasonry, please complete the application here and submit it us at Kosair Shrine, or to the local lodge that you desire to join:

 If you are already a Mason in good standing and reside in Kentucky, you can download an application in PDF format (Located below, opens in a new window) for membership.
 If you already know a Shriner, you can give him the application once you complete it or if you wish, you can contact our office for more information.